Mining Intelligence and News

 Ulysses deposit

-The Ulysses deposit lies within the Archaean-aged Norseman to Wiluna greenstone belt.
+Ulysses is an orogenic, lode-style deposit hosted within mafic rocks of the Norseman-Wiluna greenstone belt.
 Host rocks comprise a sequence of dolerite and basalt units.
 Gold mineralisation is associated with a strongly altered, distinctive assemblage of biotitesericite-albite-pyrite ± carbonate alteration and quartz veining located within a regionally extensive WNW trending shear zone termed the Ulysses Shear.
-Depth of complete oxidation is approximately 30m to 40m with depth to fresh rock occurring approximately 45 to 60 meters below surface.
+Depth of complete oxidation is approximately 30m to 40m with depth to fresh rock occurring approximately 45 to 60 metres below surface.

 Reserves